Select Page

 More front-end options are coming, as the new back end will support user interfaces from Perchwell and Zenlist.
 New ways to change listings will be implemented through standardized Add/Edit listing interfaces from Zenlist and Ocusell.
 Three new Comparative Market Analysis (CMA) products are on the way.
 Integration times will be faster because of the investment in the data foundation.

-Going forward, when analyzing requests to add new data elements to its systems, TMLS has taken on a philosophical high barrier to entry.
+Going forward, when analyzing requests to add new data elements to its systems, DMLS has taken on a philosophical high barrier to entry.
 If it’s not a RESO standard item, the addition must be a critical unsolved problem in order to be considered.

-TMLS’s data alignment initiative created significant improvements in customer choice, consistency of experience and capabilities for engaging with new technology opportunities.
+DMLS’s data alignment initiative created significant improvements in customer choice, consistency of experience and capabilities for engaging with new technology opportunities.

-TMLS Interview Subjects: Matt Fowler, CEO; Matthew Nagy, VP of Engineering; Allan Nielsen, VP of MLS Systems; Brady Kirby, Senior Solutions Architect.
+DMLS Interview Subjects: Matt Fowler, CEO; Matthew Nagy, VP of Engineering; Allan Nielsen, VP of MLS Systems; Brady Kirby, Senior Solutions Architect.

 White Block E1654543656590